jpegleg/wormsign/README.md

 This is a CLI tool used to create [Dilithium](https://pq-crystals.org/dilithium/index.shtml) keys, signatures, and to verify signatures.

 This tool includes a modified version of this [dilithium library](https://github.com/Argyle-Software/dilithium).
-The modification is only to enable writing and reading keys from files, something that library doesn't yet have support for.
+The modification is to enable writing and reading keys from files, something that library doesn't yet have support for.
+Additionally wormsign has modified that dilithium library to upgrade the `rand` crate and will maintain the library within itself as long as needed.
 The dilithium cryptography itself comes entirely from that library.
-Once support for the same functionality is included in that library (see https://github.com/Argyle-Software/dilithium/issues/11), I'll likely switch wormsign to pulling the library from crates.io normally.

 Wormsign is available on crates.io and can be installed using `cargo`: